My little son has had issues with cavities from the time he was 1 1/2 years old.

 He is now 6 years old and lost his first baby tooth, and we are lucky that we found a wonderful pediatric dentist who was able to save his teeth and has been with us every step of the way.

-But I wish I would’ve known the following four things to avoid all of the dentist visits we’ve had to face over the years.
+But I wish I would’ve known the following four things to avoid all of the dentist visits and dental bridges we’ve had to face over the years.

 Here are the four things I wish I had known about taking care of baby teeth: